Lemon squares anyone? How about my Lemon Granny Square Crochet Pattern? A perfect crochet pattern to bring summer right into your next yarn project.

 - This pattern is made in the round.

-- Round 1: With the yellow yarn, make a mr, next ch x2 and then dc x12 into the mr, sl st to first dc (12).
+- Round 1: With the yellow yarn, make a mr, ch x2 (DOES NOT COUNT AS A STITCH) and dc x12 into the mr. Sl st to the first dc (12).
 If you find it difficult making a magic ring you can chain 4, slip stitch it together, and then in the newly formed circle, ch x2 and dc x12 in the hole, then sl st to first dc.
 (12)

-- Round 2: Ch x2, inc in every dc, sl st to first dc.
+- Round 2: Ch x2, dc inc in every stitch, sl st to first dc.
 (24) Then change the color to white.

-- Round 3: With the white yarn, ch x1, then (sc inc, sc) and repeat what is in parenthesis for the rest of the round then sl st to first sc (36).
+- Round 3: With the white yarn, ch x1 (also does not count as a stitch), then (sc inc, sc) and repeat what is in parenthesis for the rest of the round then sl st to first sc (36).
 Then change the color to the darker yellow yarn.

 - Round 4: With the darker yellow, ch x1 and then sc around the entire round with no increases, then sl st to the first sc.
 (36).
 Because the last sc round increased by 12 instead of 6 which is more normal for sc stitches in the round, we don't have to increase this round, which also makes it easier to surface crochet later on.